JacobSeatlholo/BHW-package/docs/doc2.md

 ## What We Offer

 We offer brand consulting, outsourcing of technology services and solutions to organizations, individual brands, startups, SMEs & Non Profit Organisaitons.
-We bring deep insight and expertise to support leaders of corporate, markerters, creators & influencers.
+We help bring deep insight and expertise to support leaders of corporate, markerters, creators & influencers.

 ## Company Overview